Addiction Medicine Is Family Medicine!

 The following planners have no financial relationships with ineligible companies to disclose: Jerri Davis, Laurie Isenberg

-The AAFP has reviewed Call to Action: The Time for Treating Substance Use Disorder Is Now, and deemed it acceptable for 2.75 AAFP Prescribed credits.
-Term of approval is from 02/22/2023 to 02/22/2024.
+The AAFP has reviewed Call to Action: The Time for Treating Substance Use Disorder Is Now, and deemed it acceptable for AAFP credit.
+Term of approval is from 02/22/2024 to 02/22/2025.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The session Addiction Medicine is Family Medicine! is approved for 0.75 Enduring Materials, Self-Study AAFP Prescribed credits.